pankaj10032/Cross-Lingual-and-Multilingual-Language-Modeling/README.md

 Here we have trained the model on Khmer language by spliting the dataset into training and test set, train the model using Dense layers, achieve an accuracy of 0.7250 on classification.

+*Training phase:-*
+A model is trained on a labeled dataset in a source language.
+This dataset contains text samples with corresponding class labels.
+The model learns to associate certain features or patterns in the text with the correct class labels.
+The model can be a traditional machine learning algorithm or a deep learning model, such as a neural network.

+*Transfer phase:-*
+After training, the model can be applied to classify text in a different, target language without retraining it on a new dataset in that language.
+The key challenge in cross-lingual classification is to adapt the model to understand and handle the linguistic and structural differences between the source and target languages.

+**Challenges and Techniques:**

+One common challenge is dealing with differences in vocabulary, syntax, and grammar between languages.
+Methods such as word embeddings and multilingual pre-trained models (e.g., mBERT, XLM-R) can help bridge these gaps.
+Another challenge is handling different language scripts (e.g., Latin script, Cyrillic script, Arabic script).
+Unicode encoding and normalization techniques can be used to address this issue.
+*Applications:-*
+Cross-lingual classification is particularly useful for various applications, including sentiment analysis, spam detection, topic categorization, and more, in multilingual or cross-cultural contexts

+**key points:-**
+If the script of Some languages are somewhere similary to each other in some manner than in that case if we train model on one language and check the classification accuracy on the other language having script then this accuracy is greater than the accuracy when we train and evaluate the model on languages having somewhere different script.
 # **Cross lingual text Similarity:-**
 Cross-lingual text similarity is the task of measuring the similarity or similarity score between two pieces of text written in different languages.
 This is a valuable task in natural language processing (NLP) and information retrieval because it allows us to compare and find relationships between text documents in different languages.
 Here are some key aspects and techniques related to cross-lingual text similarity: